 Thought to have originated in South America; related to squash, gourd, melon.
 Fruit varies greatly in size, depending on selection.
 One of the best for a jumbo Halloween pumpkin is 'Atlantic Giant' (which can weigh upwards of 500 pounds!).
 A great choice for pies is 'Small Sugar', a smaller pumpkin with finer-grained, sweeter flesh.
-'Jack Be Little' and 'Wee-B-Little' are miniature (3- to 4-in.) types used for decoration.
-Novelties with white skin and orange flesh include miniature 'Baby Boo' and 8- to 10-in.
-'Lumina'.
+'Jack Be Little' and 'Wee-B-Little' are miniature (3- to 4 inches.) types used for decoration.
+Novelties with white skin and orange flesh include miniature 'Baby Boo' and 8- to 10 inches 'Lumina'.
 Seeds of all are edible, but the easiest to eat are those of hull-less selections like 'Trick or Treat'.

 Before planting, work cup of 10-10-10 fertilizer into each hill.
 Then feed periodically with a balanced water-soluble fertilizer.
 Water during rainless periods, but keep foliage dry to prevent leaf diseases.
 Plants do not do well in high heat and humidity.
 In late summer, slide wooden shingles under fruit to protect it from wet soil and rot.
 Pumpkins are ready to harvest about 90 to 120 days after sowing, when the shell has hardened.
 Pick after first frost kills the plant.
-Use a sharp knife or hand pruners to harvest fruit, leaving 12 in. of stem.
+Use a sharp knife or hand pruners to harvest fruit, leaving 12 inches of stem.
 Subject to same pests and diseases as squash.